Missing in action: Korean War US MIAs repatriation (1954–2023)

-In January 2012 it was announced that members of JPAC would go to North Korea in the spring to search for an estimated 5,000 MIAs in the Unsan & the Chosin Reservoir areas.

-In February 2012 talks were going ahead between the US and North Korea to resume discussions to recover US MIAs after seven years.
-On March 8, 2012, the US announced it would search for MIAs in North Korea, however on March 21, 2012, US President Obama's administration suspended talks with North Korea over the recovery of US servicemen killed and missing in North Korea.

-In 2013 Korea War/Cold War Families Inc started an online petition to Obama to resolve Cold/Korean War mysteries.
+In January 2012, it was announced that members of JPAC would go to North Korea in the spring to search for an estimated 5,000 MIAs in the Unsan & the Chosin Reservoir areas, and in February, talks were going ahead between the US and North Korea to resume discussions to recover US MIAs after seven years.
+On March 8, the US announced it would search for MIAs in North Korea, but on March 21, the Obama administration suspended talks with North Korea over the recovery of US servicemen killed and missing from the war.
+In response, Korea War/Cold War Families Inc. started an online petition for Obama to resolve Cold/Korean War mysteries in 2013.
 In October 2014, North Korea announced it was going to move the remains of about 5,000 U.S. combatants en masse in an apparent attempt to force the U.S. to restart MIA recovery.
-North Korea also gave a warning that "...
-North Korea blamed the United States 'hostile policy' for causing the remains recovery missions to end.
-The statement warned that "remains of American soldiers would soon be lost", as they were being "carried away en masse due to construction projects of hydro-power stations, land rezoning and other gigantic natureremaking projects, flood damage, etc…"

-As of December 2015 the DPAA "does not currently conduct" operations in North Korea.
+North Korea also gave a warning that "...North Korea blamed the United States 'hostile policy' for causing the remains recovery missions to end."
+The statement warned that "remains of American soldiers would soon be lost", as they were being "carried away en masse due to construction projects of hydro-power stations, land rezoning and other gigantic natureremaking projects, flood damage, etc..."
+As of December 2015, the DPAA "does not currently conduct" operations in North Korea.

-On June 24, 2016, Congressmen Rangel, John Conyers, Sam Johnson introduced House Resolution No. 799 calling on the U.S. Government to resume talks in regard to the US MIAs.
-On September 27, 2016, House Resolution No. 799 was referred to the House Foreign Affairs Subcommittee on Asia and the Pacific.
-It was not enacted.
+On June 24, 2016, Congressmen Rangel, John Conyers, Sam Johnson introduced House Resolution No. 799, calling on the U.S. Government to resume talks in regard to the US MIAs.
+House Resolution No. 799 was referred to the House Foreign Affairs Subcommittee on Asia and the Pacific on September 27, but it was not enacted.

-In the wake of the June 2018 meeting between U.S. President Trump and North Korean leader Kim, the U.S. received 55 boxes of MIA remains on July 27, 2018—the 65th anniversary of the Korean War truce.
-As of September 28, 2021, 77 Korean War MIAs have been identified from these 55 boxes.
-As of April 1, 2022 82 remains have been identified from 55 boxes; the total of remains recovered from 1996 to 2005 are 612 of whom 16 are yet unknown.